 - When should I expect my financial aid award package?

+We process official financial aid awards upon receipt of the first admissions deposit.
 Most students can expect to receive official notification of financial aid status within two to three weeks after submitting the first seat deposit.
 We may require additional information from you in order to complete your financial aid file which can delay your official financial aid award, so please respond to requests for additional information in a timely manner.

 If you would like to receive a preliminary financial aid award package before submitting your seat deposit, please contact the Law School Financial Aid Office and request a Preliminary Financial Aid Award letter.
-Preliminary Financial Aid Award letters can only be done for students who have completed their FAFSA.
+Preliminary Financial Aid Award letters can only be done for students who have already completed their FAFSA.

 - I have been awarded a scholarship by the Admissions Committee.
 Do I still need to submit the seat deposits?

 Yes.
 The seat deposit is required from all admitted students to confirm your intention to attend Temple Law School and hold your place in the incoming class.
 Your scholarship can not be used to pay the seat deposits.